infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 npx ignite-cli new mobile
 ```

-We recommned the following answers to the CLI prompts:
+We recommend the following answers to the CLI prompts:

 ```
 📝 Do you want to use Expo?: Expo - Recommended for almost all apps [Default]